timothyleejones/timothyleejones.github.io/_pages/publications.md

 <summary>Abstract</summary>
 Can developmental aid and coercive strategies work in concert to enhance the durability and quality of peace in war-torn communities?
 This paper contributes to the burgeoning body of research on counterinsurgency practices by offering novel insights and data on the relationship between wartime aid and the establishment of political stability by investigating whether territorial control is precondition for the efficacy of aid provisions, or if alternatively, aid can serve as an instrument to establish control in contested areas.
 This study also tests the assumption that wartime aid can bolster cooperation and intelligence sharing from the local population to the counterinsurgent and hinder such flows to rebel groups by delving deeper into the evolution of the quality and nature of violence perpetrated by belligerents.
 The implications of this research are important for conflict management and peacebuilding discourse.
 It contributes to ongoing debates concerning resource allocation in conflict zones and the strategic sequencing of priorities aimed at constructing enduring peace and stable governance structures.
 This work can also help differentiate between successful and unsuccessful counterinsurgency practices, enriching our comprehension of the factors underlying the varying outcomes of aid initiatives.
 </details>

-**Peace Agreements and the Persuasive Authority of International Law** [co-author with Gregory Fox, Wayne State University]

-## General Audience Publications

-**What the candidates can learn from two former presidents about foreign policy**
-Timothy L. Jones "What the candidates can learn from two former presidents about foreign policy," [w/ David Dezso] *The Hill, 21 January, 2024.* [Link](https://thehill.com/opinion/international/4417080-what-the-candidates-should-learn-from-two-former-presidents-about-foreign-policy/)